charmbracelet/taskcli/README.md

 We built a kanban board TUI in a previous [tutorial][kanban-video], so the idea here is that we're going to build a task management CLI with [Cobra][cobra] that has Lip Gloss styles *and* can be viewed using our kanban board.

+*Note: We walk through the code explaining each and every piece of it in the [corresponding video](https://youtu.be/yiFhQGJeRJk) for this tutorial.
+Enjoy!!*

 Here's the plan: